afk47/StreamedProceduralTerrainUnity/README.md

 - Uses `NativeArray<float>` for height storage and `JobHandle` for async execution.
 - Terrain collider updates automatically.
 - Unused chunks are destroyed to save memory.
+- Fractal Brownian Motion Algorithm used is somewhat modified for my use case, you can reimplement as basic stacked perlin noise without ridges or basins
+- if you have weird symmetry, try using an offset, perlin noise in unity is symmetrical at the origin
 ---

 ## License